-First identified in 2003, this is one of the most prominent motifs forming components of what this author has dubbed Primal Imagery, likely persisting from "Old World" Paleolithic into Middle Woodland at this site, and into modern but traditional Inuit/Yupik iconography.
+First identified at this site in 2003, this is one of the most prominent motifs forming components of what this author has dubbed Primal Imagery, likely persisting from "Old World" Paleolithic into Middle Woodland at this site, and into modern but traditional Inuit/Yupik iconography.
 The theme is typically expressed as an animal (usually bird) or humanlike figure simply atop the head, and sometimes as full (shamanic?) headgear.

 Above: Figures from the Day's Knob site.